ohwonkyo/wonkyo/README.md

 # Survey Web App

-This repository contains a simple Flask-based web application for creating and managing online surveys.
-Users can design surveys through a basic GUI, collect responses, view aggregated results, and export answers in JSON format for integration with external systems.
+This repository contains a Flask-based survey platform.
+Through a graphical web interface you can design rich surveys, collect responses, analyse results and export data for use in other systems.

 ## Setup